-Under SEC rules, we are required to calculate and disclose the annual total compensation of our median employee, as well as the ratio of the annual total compensation of our President and Chief Executive Officer, Dr. Macrae (our "CEO"), for our last fiscal year ("CEO Pay Ratio").
+Under SEC rules, we are required to calculate and disclose the annual total compensation of our median employee, as well as the ratio of the annual total compensation of our median employee as compared to the annual total compensation of our President and Chief Executive Officer, Dr. Macrae (our "CEO"), for our last fiscal year ("CEO Pay Ratio").
 To identify our median employee, we used the following methodology: